IBM/TDD-Bench-Verified/README.md

 cldk
 ```
 ## Reference
-If you use this benchmark, please consider citing us.
+If you use this benchmark, please consider citing our works.
 ```
 @article{ahmed2024tdd,
   title={TDD-Bench Verified: Can LLMs Generate Tests for Issues Before They Get Resolved?},